Recap: Supernatural S 08 E 20 Pac Man Fever

 - Monster Is a Mommy

-- Musicalis Interruptus: Dean turns off "Walking On Sunshine" playing from Charlie's phone, effectively ending her montage.
+- Musicalis Interruptus: Dean turns off "Walking On Sunshine" on Charlie's phone, ending her montage.

-- Red Scare: The video game that is subject to Charlie's nightmare was called The Red Scare; it features zombie-vampire Communists.
+- Red Scare: The video game that is the setting of Charlie's nightmare was called The Red Scare; it features zombie-vampire Communists.

 - Shadow Discretion Shot: The teaser ends with Dean looking frightened as a growling figure approaches him.
 Only the shadow of the figure is shown.